CALL FOR PAPERS, 2022

 Place of publication, colon, publisher, comma, year of publication, page numbers,

-Subsequent citations may use the abbreviated form as shown below:
+Subsequent citations may use the abbreviated form (short title) as shown below:

 Kierkegaard, Fear and Trembling, p.64.